Soukup Farm, Dover Plains, New York

 However, any rise in the Hudson’s water level will make it easier for flooding to occur during a storm.
 Storm surge is one of the primary concerns for the MTA, particularly along the Hudson Line—which suffered significant storm surge damage during Hurricane Sandy in 2011.
 According to the NOAA Mapper, there are points along the line throughout Dutchess County that are susceptible to storm surge, and there is an even greater risk further south.
 A disruption at any point along the line would impact service for the county.

 Climate change is likely to cause substantial migration away from susceptible areas.
 Available research focuses on sea level rise and movement away from coastal areas, though desertification and drought could also alter migration patterns in the US.
 Research suggests that the changing climate will not alter American migration pathways—we will still go where we have familial, cultural, or geographic ties—but it will change how many people migrate to and from a given place.
 One study estimates that Dutchess County is likely to see a net increase of a few thousand residents from sea level rise.
 If existing migration pathways do remain, many of those migrants would come from New York City, Long Island, and Westchester.
 The number is small enough that it is unlikely to have a major impact on our transportation system in the near-term, but the strong link between the New York/New Jersey coast and Dutchess County means that a major event (like a hurricane) could dramatically alter that prediction.

-While climate change is obviously a global challenge, we can address this critical issue by collecting information, educating decision makers, and advocating for policies and projects that counter the causes and effects of climate change.
-There is a great deal of data on potential climate impacts that we simply do not have, which is where our role begins:
+While climate change is obviously a global challenge, we can address this critical issue by collecting information, educating decision makers, and advocating for policies and projects that counter the causes and effects of climate change:

 - Expand our understanding